ARRANGING 102

 Supplemental Resources Are Included

 Alongside the course we provide weekly readings and exercises which unpack everything covered in the sessions.
-For Arranging 102 this also includes access to dozens of transcriptions and score analysis of the 40+ artists we cover.
+These include:

 Get To Know Your Instructor